In Your State

 Find out about the movements for paid sick days and paid family leave in your community.

 The California Work & Family Coalition is a collaborative of unions and community groups protecting every Californian’s right to a job and a life.
 We believe that no one should have to risk their job to take care of themselves or their families.
 We organize working families, raise public awareness to build family friendly workplaces in California.

 EverybodyBenefits.org is Connecticut’s campaign for paid sick days.
-Formed by a broad coalition of public health professionals, women’s advocates, union members, faith leaders, small business owners and concerned citizens, the EverybodyBenefits campaign believes that Connecticut needs a basic workplace standard for paid sick days, for the public health and the health of our state’s workers, families and our economy.
+Formed by a broad coalition of public health professionals, women’s advocates, union members, faith leaders, small business owners and concerned citizens, the EverybodyBenefits campaign made history by passing the first statewide law guaranteeing paid sick days.

 The Miami-Dade Coalition for Healthy Families and Workplaces Campaign is working to ensure all jobs in the county include earned sick time.